lapwat/secure-open/README.md

 ## What is working ?

-File type | Extensions | Renderer
+File type | Renderer | Supported extensions
 --- | --- | ---
-Image | tif, bmp, png, svg, jpg, jpeg | feh
+Image | feh | tif, bmp, png, svg, jpg, jpeg
-Video | mkv, mp4, webm, avi, mov | mplayer
+Video | mplayer | mkv, mp4, webm, avi, mov
-Sound | mp3 | mpg123
+Sound | mpg123 | mp3
-PDF | pdf | xpdf
+PDF | xpdf | pdf
-URL | url | curl
+URL | curl | url
-Text | txt | leafpad
+Text | leafpad | txt

-Do not hesitate to ask support for more file types or extensions.
+Do not hesitate to ask for support for more file types or extensions.

 Unknown extensions will be opened as text files.